canright/server/accts/canright/stage/resume.md

 Developing new CMS with Node / javascript ES6 / linux / mongoDb, mySql, redis and react.

-Transform cms/hosting platform with (about 100) Websites for Architects accounts to Node / javascript / linux / mySql / react / slick grid stack from legacy microsoft stack.
+Transform cms & hosting platform with (about 100) Websites for Architects accounts to Node / javascript / linux / mySql / react / slick grid stack from legacy Microsoft stack.

 ### Websites for Architects